Down-step statistics in generalized Dyck paths: Asymptotics for down-step statistics

 where $\alpha_{t,k} = \big(\frac{k}{k+1}\big)^{t} - 1$,

 and finally,

 \end{theorem}

-\begin{remark} Observe that the main contribution in the asymptotic expansions of both the expected value and the variance is of constant order and independent of $n$, which indicates that the number of down-steps is a rather concentrated combinatorial parameter. \end{remark}
+\begin{remark} Observe that the main contribution in the asymptotic expansions of both the expected value and the variance is of constant order and independent of $n$.
+This hints towards the parameter admitting a discrete limiting distribution; details are subject to further investigations. \end{remark}